Co-moving volumes and the Reynolds transport theorem for two-phase flows: Introduction

 \section{Introduction}

-The Reynolds transport theorem (\cite{ReynoldsThm}, p.\ 12f) is an essential tool for deriving continuum physical balance equations and for numerical discretization of these in particular in the context of the Finite Volume method.
-In its classic form, it assumes a regular velocity field, allowing for unique solvability of the kinematic ordinary differential equation (ODE) system,
+The Reynolds transport theorem (\cite{ReynoldsThm}, p.\ 12f) is an essential tool for deriving continuum physical balance equations and for numerical discretization of these in particular in the context of the finite-volume method.
+In its classic form it assumes a regular velocity field, allowing for unique solvability of the initial value problems for the kinematic ordinary differential equation (ODE) system,

 which governs the motion of so-called fluid elements (passive tracer particles) within the flow field.
 This induces a smooth flow map